Bitis peringueyi: Common names

-Common names for B. peringueyi include Peringuey's adder, Peringuey's desert adder, sidewinding adder, Jack Carlin, Namib dwarf sand adder, dwarf puff adder, Namib desert sidewinding adder,Jack Carlin dwarf sand adder, Namib dwarf adder, and Namib desert viper.
+Common names for B. peringueyi include Peringuey's adder, Peringuey's desert adder, sidewinding adder, Namib dwarf sand adder, dwarf puff adder, Namib desert sidewinding adder, dwarf sand adder, Namib dwarf adder, and Namib desert viper.

 Etymology

 This adder, B. peringueyi, was named after Louis Péringuey, the South African entomologist and museum director.

 Geographic range

 Bitis peringueyi is found in the Namib from southern Angola to Lüderitz, Namibia.
 Also seen in the Fish River Canyon.
+They are also found in areas of the Sahara desert and tend to live near sand dunes.

 The type locality is given as "Damaraland, 10 miles east of Walfisch Bay" [Namibia].

 Behavior

-An ambush hunter, B. peringueyi buries itself just beneath the surface of the sand with only its eyes and the tip of its tail exposed (individuals with black tail-tips employ caudal luring).
+An ambush hunter, B. peringueyi buries itself just beneath the surface of the sand with only its eyes and the tip of its tail exposed.
+Its skull represents a sharp shape to cut through the sand.
+Its skull is sharp to penetrate the sand around it. (individuals with black tail-tips employ caudal luring).
 When prey happens by, it is seized and envenomated.

 Feeding

 The diet of B. peringueyi includes the lizards Meroles, and the barking gecko Ptenopus.
 Aporosaura lizards have high water contents and are important sources of water for these snakes.